Recording Artist. Composer. Live Performer.

 Through her passion for chamber music Natalia has founded a versatile string ensemble, the Sinfonia Diverse collective, and have been awarded the Richard Carne Mentorship Scheme (2016-2018) at Trinity Laban Conservatoire of Music and Dance, where she received coaching from the Smith, Dulcinea, Piatti, Wihan and Carducci Quartets.

-A devoted educator who is constantly developing her range of skills, Natalia is excited to be preparing for the premiere of her Viola Concerto, and a selection of newly written chamber works, as a result of her studies at the Royal Academy of Music, where she is currently completing a Professional Diploma in Viola Performance (in Chamber Music context) under the guidance of Jon Thorne.
+A devoted educator who is constantly developing her range of skills, Natalia is excited to be preparing for the premiere of her Viola Concerto, and a selection of newly written chamber works, written as a result of her studies at the Royal Academy of Music, where she has completed a Professional Diploma in Viola Performance (in Chamber Music context) under the guidance of Jon Thorne.